 Danish Sign Language

-[deu] South Denmark region: North Slesvig.
-25,900 in Denmark (2007).
-L2 users: 2,630,000 in Denmark (European Commission 2012).
+[deu] South Denmark Region, North Slesvig.
+2,655,900 in Denmark, all users.
+25,900 (2007).
+2,630,000 (European Commission 2012).
 Status: 2 (Provincial).
 Statutory language of provincial identity in Syddanmark region (1955, Danish-German Agreement).
-Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German Comments: There are German schools.
+Alternate Names: Deutsch, Tysk.
+Classification: Indo-European, Germanic, West, High German, German, Middle German, East Middle German.
+Comments: There are German schools.

 [rmd] No known L1 speakers.
 Status: 10 (Extinct).
-Alternate Names: Rodi, Rotwelsch Dialects: None known.
+Alternate Names: Rodi, Rotwelsch.
+Dialects: None known.
 An independent language based on Danish [dan] with heavy lexical borrowing from Romani.
 Not inherently intelligible of Angloromani [rme].
 May be intelligible of Traveller Norwegian [rmg] and Traveller Swedish [rmu].
-Classification: Mixed language, Danish-Romani Comments: Romani people transported to Denmark by James IV of Scotland in July 1505.
+Classification: Mixed language, Danish-Romani.
+Comments: Romani people transported to Denmark by James IV of Scotland in July 1505.